mvolkmann/blog/src/swift.md

 by adding the `override` keyword before `init`.

-Just like with functions and other kinds of methods, using `_` for an argument label allows its value to be passed without a label.
+Just like with functions and other kinds of methods, `init` methods can use `_` for argument labels to allow values to be passed without a label.

 "Convenience initializers" are `init` methods that invoke another designated or convenience initializer in the same struct or class.
 These must be labeled with the `convenience` keyword.
-Why doesn't Swift allow any `init` method to do this?
+TODO: Why doesn't Swift allow any `init` method to do this?
 Congratulations Swift for having what may be the longest keyword in any programming language!

-"Failable initializers" are `init?` methods that can return `nil` to prevent an instance from being created if the supplied arguments are deemed invalid.
+"Failable initializers" are methods named `init?` that can return `nil` to prevent an instance from being created if the supplied arguments are deemed invalid.
 An optional value is returned when an instance is created